Will-So/pelapost/readme.md

 # Pelican Auto Post
 This CLI allows posting Ipython notebooks to your Pelican-powered blog.

-Note: This is not yet ready for general use.

 # Example
-Once installed and configured:
+Once installed and the config file is edited:

+I usually drag the file into the terminal to paste the path to the Command line.

 pelapost
 >>> Enter the full notebook path:  /Users/Will/Devel/blog_posts/sqlite3_CLI.ipynb